Aninsi-Sasberg/ANNOTATEpy/res/docs/plan.md

 - list comprehensions
   +

+## Quotes

-"Ist white space so the schwarze Materie of the notizprogramme" -Emma Dübner "bc in life u cant erase things and cant go back it just goes on and on" -Emma Dübner
+- "Ist white space so the schwarze Materie of the notizprogramme" -Emma Dübner
+- "bc in life u cant erase things and cant go back it just goes on and on" -Emma Dübner